The following guest post is from Doña Bumgarner of Nurtured Mama: How to Begin a Gratitude Practice and Change Your Life

-Because I was struggling with insomnia during that year of my divorce, I chose to make my list before sleep so that I would have something positive in the front of my mind as I settled down to rest.
-Instead, you might want to make your list alongside your morning coffee, or while you are brushing your teeth (use an erasable marker and write on your mirror!), or in the quiet moments just after your kids are all off to school.
+Because I struggled with insomnia during that year of my divorce, I made my list before sleep so that I would have something positive in the front of my mind as I settled down to rest.
+Instead, you might want to make your list alongside your morning coffee or while you are brushing your teeth (use an erasable marker and write on your mirror!), or in the quiet moments just after your kids are all off to school.

 3. Decide how long your list will be.

-Whether this becomes for you a lifelong daily practice or like me, one of the handful of tools you use to keep yourself centered and happy, I hope that you will find as much value in it as I do.
+Whether this becomes for you a lifelong daily practice or, like me, one of the handfuls of tools you use to keep yourself centered and happy, I hope that you will find as much value in it as I do.